eclipse-californium/californium/README.md

 A test server is running at <a href="coap://californium.eclipseprojects.io:5683/">coap://californium.eclipseprojects.io:5683/</a>

-It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/3.10.0/cf-plugtest-server-3.10.0.jar) from the demo-apps.
+It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/3.11.0/cf-plugtest-server-3.11.0.jar) from the demo-apps.
 The root resource responds with its current version.

+For a preview to the [Return Routability Check for DTLS 1.2 and DTLS 1.3](https://tlswg.org/dtls-rrc/draft-ietf-tls-dtls-rrc.html) experimental support, please read [feature/rrc - branch](https://github.com/eclipse-californium/californium/tree/feature/rrc).

 **Please note:**
 The server is intended to test the interoperability of CoAP and DTLS 1.2.
 Data sent to that server is typically "Hello world".
 The data is public visible to all other users and is removed on any restart.
 Please don't send data, which requires "data privacy", the sandbox server is not intended for such usage.